 The Saltville Valley in southwest Virginia is famous for its salt wells, but for paleontologists

 it’s also a rich source of Ice Age fossils.
-During the Late Pleistocene Epoch, between
+During the late Pleistocene Epoch, between

-around 40,000 and 10,000 years ago, the area was home to mammoths, ground sloths,
+around 40,000 and 11,000 years ago, the area was home to mammoths, ground sloths,

 giant short-faced bears, and more animals whose fossils have been excavated from the